KennethJAllen/generative-pixel-art/README.md

 2) Manually re-create the image in the approperiate resolution pixel by pixel.

 ## Algorithm
 - The main algorithm solves these challenges.
-Here is a high level overview of the algorithm.
+Here is a high level overview.
 We will apply it step by step on this example image of blob pixel art that was generated from GPT-4o.

 <img src="./data/creatures/blob.png" width="800" alt="blob"/>